 Malaysia seeks proposals to revive high-speed rail project with Singapore

+KUALA LUMPUR — Malaysia on Tuesday (July 11) said it was seeking proposals from private firms to develop a high-speed railway between its capital Kuala Lumpur and neighbouring Singapore, reviving a multi-billion-dollar project called off more than two years ago.

-Malaysia and Singapore had cancelled a plan to build a 350-kilometre (217-mile) rail line connecting the two countries after they failed to agree on several proposed changes to the project.
+Malaysia and Singapore had cancelled a plan to build a 350km rail line connecting the two countries after they failed to agree on several proposed changes to the project.

-At the time the project was estimated to cost around US$17 billion and companies from China, Japan, South Korea and Europe had expressed an interest in contracts to build, operate and finance the trains and rail assets.
+At the time the project was estimated to cost around US$17b (S$23b) and companies from China, Japan, South Korea and Europe had expressed an interest in contracts to build, operate and finance the trains and rail assets.

 MyHSR invited local and international firms and consortia to submit proposals.